govardhan4952/devops-sep-2020/Day3/vault/README.md

 ## You may try editing the vault protected file.
 ansible-vault edit credentials.yml

-## In case you have created the credentials.yml with a normal text editor and you
-wish to encrypt, you may try this
+## In case you have created the credentials.yml with a normal text editor and you wish to encrypt, you may try this
 ansible-vault encrypt credentials.yml

 ## If you wish to edit with regualar text editor, you may decrypt the file as below
 ansible-vault decrypt credentials.yml

 ## You can access the vault protected file from playbook
 ansible-playbook vault-playbook.yml --ask-vault-pass

-## You can store the vault password in some hidden location
+## You can store the vault password in some hidden location as shown below
 echo "tektutor" > ./.secrets

-In your ansible.cfg file, you can configure under [defaults] section vault_password_file=./.secrets
+In your ansible.cfg file, you can configure under [defaults] section

+vault_password_file=./.secrets

 ansible-playbook vault-playbook.yml